-I’ll be doing an extensive post on this film as it has caught my heart like a delirious flu… Co-stars Isobel Elsom as Marie Grosnay, Martha Raye is absolutely priceless as his lottery winning dame Annabella Bonheur, Audrey Betz as the stodgy Martha his other wife, Marjorie Bennett as Marie’s maid, and Marilyn Nash as the young homeless girl…
+I’ll be doing an extensive post on this film as it has caught my heart like the delirious flu… Co-stars Isobel Elsom as Marie Grosnay, Martha Raye is absolutely priceless as his lottery-winning dame Annabella Bonheur, Audrey Betz as the stodgy Martha his other wife, Marjorie Bennett as Marie’s maid, and Marilyn Nash as the young homeless girl…

 The Girl- “It’s a blundering world and a very sad one yet a little kindness can make it beautiful…”

 I bid you all adieu for now – Le MonsterGirl

 MonsterGirl’s 13 Days of Halloween: Obscure Films Better Than Candy Corn! is back!